Unión La Calera: Quarterfinals: Calera vs. Unión Española

-On 26 May, Unión La Calera and Unión Española played the quarterfinal's first leg at Estadio Municipal Nicolás Chahuán Nazar and the team recovered from its 3–1 loss in the regular phase.
+On 26 May, Unión La Calera and Unión Española played the quarterfinal's first leg at Nicolás Chahuán Nazar Municipal Stadium and the team recovered from its 3–1 loss in the regular phase.
 The game's only one goal was scored by Ángel Carreño in the 68th minute.
 The match had 2,459 spectators.

 Astorga this time played with a 3–4–1–2 lineup: Lucas Giovini in the goal; in the rear, Jorge Ampuero as left sweeper, Mario Berríos as centre-back, Nicolás Suárez as right sweeper; in the midfield, Ángel Carreño and Claudio Muñoz as central midfielders, Francisco Bahamondes and Gonzalo Barriga as left midfielder and right midfielders respectively and finally with Ramón Fernández as playmaker; meantime the forward was composite by Braian Rodríguez and Jonathan Domínguez.
 On the other hand, José Luis Sierra played with a 4–2–1–3 lineup: Eduardo Lobos in the goal; in the rear, Rafael Olarra and Leandro Delgado as centre backs, Fernando Cordero as left back and Esteban González as right back; in the midfield, Braulio Leal and Gonzalo Villagra (captain) as central midfielders and Martín Ligüera as playmaker; the forwards were Raúl Estévez, Sebastián Jaime and Mario Aravena.